cloppingemu/status-sock/README.md

  - `index.js` needs clean-up.
 Classes should have been used for all of the traces.
  - Updators have not been tested with AMD CPUs.
 CPU temperature sensors names may throw off the dash-board.
- - Avaiable disks can change at any time.
-This behaviour needs to be handled by the updators and the dash-board.